ChrisTheFish96/Task-manager/README.md

 ## Description
 A program with a login portion to manage a team's tasks within an organization.
 Different menus for admin and employee use.
-The program helps with task sub setting and user task completion tracking.
+The program helps with task subsetting and user task completion tracking.

 ## Table of Contents
 1. Installation